Optimal measurement strategies for fast entanglement detection: Unordered measurements

 \subsection{Goal}

 Let us now consider the question raised in the introduction.
 Our goal is to identify the smallest set of measurements that should be performed on an unknown spin state to detect that it is entangled.
 This is possible in a real experiment when many identical copies of the same state are available, so that a different measurement can be performed on each copy.
 We will first discuss the case of symmetric two-qubit states, which, as we will see in detail, already presents some complexity.
+In this case the PPT criterion \cite{PeresPT,HorPT} applied to a partially known density matrix would also provide a way of detecting entanglement via SDP.
+Nevertheless, we will use our TMS approach, since it allows for a straightforward generalization to arbitrary number of qubits and moreover it applies SDP to the matrix of moments, whose entries are directly given by measurement results.